The university continues to manage the resumption of on-campus labs in phases, based on access priorities and estimated timelines presented below:

 • Research where further deferral would lead to inability of students to graduate.

-3. Critical new on-campus research – June 22 (ongoing)
+3. Critical new on-campus research – June 22 (completed)

 • New research where a delay would have critical impact on the commitments to sponsors, on the faculty’s research program, and on the ability of students to graduate.

-4. Expansion of on-campus research – August (estimated)
+4. Expansion of on-campus research – August (ongoing)

 • All research that must be done in-person is permitted on campus.